 Property Tax Information

-The Township of Carling issues two tax bills a year with a total of four payment installments.
-We mail out the interim tax bill at the end of January which is due near the end of February and the end of March.
+The Township of Carling issues two tax bills a year with a total of two payment installments.
+We mail out the interim tax bill at the end of January which is due near the end of of March.
 The interim tax bill is based on 50% of the previous year’s taxes billed.
-The final tax bill is sent out late June and is due near the end of July and the end of August.
+The final tax bill is sent out late June and is due at the end of August.

 Additional Tax Information